Dental Floss Types: Your Guide to a Healthier Smile

 Num Product Action

-1 REACH Waxed Dental Floss, Mint, Plaque Remover for Teeth, Shred Resistant, Floss Slides Smoothly, Easy to Use, Waxed, Deep Cleaning Teeth, Oral Care, PFAS Free, for Adults & Kids, 1 Pack, 55 yd Check REACH Waxed Dental Floss, Mint, Plaque Remover for Teeth, Shred Resistant, Floss Slides Smoothly, Easy to Use, Waxed, Deep Cleaning Teeth, Oral Care, PFAS Free, for Adults & Kids, 1 Pack, 55 yd on Amazon
+1 REACH Ultraclean Dental Floss, Mint, Plaque Remover for Teeth, Shred Resistant, Waxed, Easy on Gums & Teeth, Mint, Oral Care, PFAS Free, for Adults & Kids, 6 Pack, 30 yd Check REACH Ultraclean Dental Floss, Mint, Plaque Remover for Teeth, Shred Resistant, Waxed, Easy on Gums & Teeth, Mint, Oral Care, PFAS Free, for Adults & Kids, 6 Pack, 30 yd on Amazon

 2 Oral-B Glide Floss Pro-Health 131.2 Yds Mint Value 3-Pack Check Oral-B Glide Floss Pro-Health 131.2 Yds Mint Value 3-Pack on Amazon